k-bentsen/Row2Flow/README.md

 ## Utilities

 ### Print Report Columns
+This outputs what will be needed for the **Source** values in mappings for report based configurations.
+Many fields, including standard fields, do not match the corresponding API name.
+For example, the record Id field for Account on a report is not ```Id``` but rather ```ACCOUNT_ID```

 1. Open developer console.\
    ![openDevConsole](images/openDevConsole.png)
 2. On the menu bar, click debug; select Open Execute Anonymous Window.\